Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 #3 Buckingham Palace

 MAP.
-Buckingham Palace is a must see sight that features on all of the best Self Guided London Walks.
+Buckingham Palace is a must see sight that appears on all of the best Self Guided London Walks.

-Built in 1705, the Royal Family has resided in Buckingham Palace since 1837, when Queen Victoria moved there from James’s Palace.
-The grand size – 355 feet by 393 feet with 775 rooms, including 78 bathrooms – is more impressive than the architectural design.
+Built in 1705, the Royal Family has resided at Buckingham Palace since 1837, when Queen Victoria moved there from James’s Palace.

 #4 Queen Victoria Memorial